sergejsha/magnet/README.md

 # Support

-Although Magnet is provided for free without any support, you can <a href="mailto:info@halfbit.de?subject=Magnet, technical support">request</a> additional technical support or training if you need help.
+Magnet is provided for free, without any support.
+If you consider using Magnet and need support or training, feel free to <a href="mailto:info@halfbit.de?subject=Magnet, technical support">contact me</a>.

 # Gradle